inclusive-design/adaptive-palette/docs/devDoc/Config.md

 ## `telegraphicTranslation`

-There are no hardcoded prompts, so every field below is required.
-A partially configured section is treated as missing and the feature reports itself as unconfigured rather than running with empty prompts.
+There are no hardcoded prompts, so every field below is required except `showBlissSentence`.
+A partially configured section is treated as missing and the feature reports itself as unconfigured rather than running with empty prompts. `showBlissSentence` is exempt so that a `config.json` written before it existed keeps
+working: anything other than `false` reads as `true`.

 | Field | Type | Description |
 | ----- | ---- | ----------- |